 Social security is valid only for those individuals who are employed in the organised sector.
-The Employees' State Insurance Scheme provides medical care and other benefits for employees or labourers earning less than \$300 a month (INR 21,000).
+The Employees' State Insurance Scheme provides medical care and other benefits for employees or labourers earning less than USD 300 a month (INR 21,000).

 The Employees' Provident Fund Organisation (EPFO) is a statutory body under the Ministry of Labour and Employment, Government of India, which administers social security regulations in India.
 It is mandatory for all employers who employ more than 20 people to apply to the fund for the benefit of their workers.
 It covers all the pensions and the survivor benefits in the event of any employee's death.
 All employees are required to contribute 12% of their salary to EPFO with a matching contribution by the employer.
-(Vide Finance Act, 2018, reduced rate of 8% is applicable for women employees for the first three years of their employment).
+Reduced rate of 8% is applicable for women employees for the first three years of their employment.
 This is automatically deducted by the employer.
 Subject to certain conditions, the interest earned on contributions made to the fund are exempt from tax.
 Even foreign or international workers who are employed in India are subject to the terms of this fund.

-India also has a social security agreement, which is a bilateral agreement between two governments.
-This agreement serves to protect the interests of Indian citizens working in the following countries or foreign nationals coming to India from these countries:
+India also has social security agreements, which are bilateral agreements between two governments.
+Such agreements serve to protect the interests of Indian citizens working in the following countries or foreign nationals coming to India from these countries:

 - Australia

 - Austria

 - Belgium

 - Czech Republic

 - Canada

 - Denmark

 - France

 - Finland

 - Germany

 - Hungary

+- Japan

-- JapanRepublic of Korea
+- Republic of Korea

 - Luxembourg

 - The Netherlands

 - Norway

 - Portugal

 - Swiss Confederation

 - Sweden